Documentation Index

 The Heap (Free Store)

-- Manual: You control lifetime (or use smart pointers).
+- Manual: You control lifetime (or use smart pointers to automate it).

-- Usage: Large objects, dynamic arrays, objects that must outlive their scope.
+- Usage: Large objects, dynamic arrays, objects that must outlive the scope that created them.

 void func() {